Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 - [Google map generator](https://google-map-generator.com/) - was used to import bussiness location.
 - [jQuery](https://jquery.com/)- was used for a responsive navbar.
 - [Am I Responsive](http://ami.responsivedesign.is/) - to check if the site si responsive on diferent screen sizes.
-- [Instrucions for responsive navbar and hamburer menu](https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci) - this site is used to help me build a responsive navbar and hamburger menu
+- [Responsive navbar and hamburer menu](https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci) - this site is used to help me build a responsive navbar and hamburger menu

-## Testing
+### Testing

-- Validating
+## Validating
 - User Story Testing
 - Tested Devices
 - Browsers
  -Lighthouse

 ## Bugs and Issues

+### **HTML Validator**

+- *Warning* : Element “p” not allowed as child of element “h1” in this context

+    warning was fixed by removing th "p" element as a child of "h1" element.
+I created an ul and neasted h1 elementand p element inside the li element.

+ - *Warning* : Element “br” not allowed as child of element “ul” in this context.

+    warnign was fixed by removing the "br" as a childe od "ul" element.

+### **CSS Validator**

+- *Value Error* : font-weight 600px is not a font-weight value : 600px

+    Error was fixed by removing the incorect font weigt

+- *Warning* :  Inner is not a color value : inner 0 0 4px rgb(0, 0, 0, 0.2)

+    warning was fixed by removing the incorect color value

+- *Warning* : Family names containing whitespace should be quoted.
+If quoting is omitted, any whitespace characters before and after the name are ignored and any sequence of whitespace characters inside the name is converted to a single space.

+    warning was fixed by removing white space between the family names.

+- *Warning* : -webkit-transition is a vendor extension

+     warning was fixed by removing the incorect csss rule

+- *Warning* -moz-border-radius is a vendor extension warning was fixed by removing the incorect css rule

 ## Deployment